tangentyh/notes-of-tan/javaNotes.md

      - `throw` checked exceptions manually
        - a method without a `throws` specifier may not throw any checked exceptions at all
    - if not declared — If your method fails to faithfully declare all checked exceptions or handle them, the compiler will issue an error message
-   - if caught — no need for `throws` specification
+   - if caught — no need for `throws`
    - when overriding a method
      - exception specification cannot be more general
      - OK to throw more specific exceptions, or not to throw any exceptions in the subclass method